 Step 1: Identifying Your Tap Type

 Before diving into repairs, it’s important to identify the type of tap you’re dealing with.
-In UK homes, you’re likely to encounter one of the following:
+In the UK, you’re likely to encounter one of the following types of tap:

 Once you’ve identified the type of tap, it becomes easier to figure out the specific repair needed, and we can guide you through the steps to resolve the issue.